groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/net/document-loading/download-annotate-pdfs-s3-groupdocs-dotnet/_index.md

 Environment.SetEnvironmentVariable("AWS_SECRET_ACCESS_KEY", "your-secret");
 ```

-### Can I annotate other document formats besides PDF using this same approach?
+**Q: Can I annotate other document formats besides PDF using this same approach?**

-Yes!
-GroupDocs.Annotation supports over 50 document formats including Word documents, Excel spreadsheets, PowerPoint presentations, and various image formats.
-The S3 download process remains identical – only the file extension and content type change.
+A: Yes.
+GroupDocs.Annotation supports over **50** formats—including DOCX, XLSX, PPTX, and common image types.
+The S3 download code stays identical; only the file extension changes.

-### How do I handle concurrent annotations from multiple users on the same document?
+**Q: How do I handle concurrent annotations from multiple users on the same document?**

-Implement a document locking mechanism or use versioning.
-You can create unique S3 keys for each user's version:
+A: Implement optimistic locking with S3 version IDs or use a separate S3 key per user session.
+Merge annotations server‑side before persisting the final file.
+This prevents lost updates and ensures each user sees a consistent view of the document.

 ```csharp
 string userVersionKey = $"{originalKey}-user-{userId}-{timestamp}";
 ```

-Alternatively, implement real-time collaboration using SignalR and merge annotations before saving.

-### What happens if the S3 download fails or times out?
+**Q: What happens if the S3 download fails or times out?**

-Implement proper error handling and retry logic:
+A: Wrap the download in a retry policy (e.g., Polly) with exponential back‑off. `Polly` is a .NET resilience library that simplifies retries, circuit‑breaker, and timeout handling.
+Log the exception and surface a clear error to the caller so the client can react appropriately.

 ```csharp
 var retryPolicy = Policy